 Christophe is also doing an amazing work in building a community of CISOs that understand that we should all use the same weapons to mitigate attacks.
 Keep on reading.
 We promise it’ll be insightful!

 How did you end up at Lineas?
 What has been your track record before you joined Lineas?

 So while being on the lookout for a new, meaningful challenge, I ended up joining Lineas.
 First of all, I was completely new to the transport industry and certainly to transport by rail.
-And second, I was taking responsibility over the security program of a company which was exactly the kind of challenge I was looking for.
+Additionally, I was taking responsibility over the security program of the company, which was exactly the kind of challenge I was looking for.
 Take into the mix the ambitious growth ambition and drive of Lineas, and you have a golden opportunity at your hands.